mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "main' ::"
 ~~~

-You can sort of see that, like the case statement pattern match represented the
+Like the case statement pattern match represented the lexical "wall"/"boundary"
-lexical "wall"/"boundary" between the untyped and typed world when using
+between the untyped and typed world when using constructor-style existentials,
-constructor-style existentials, the `... $ \net -> ...` can be thought of the
+the `... $ \net -> ...` can be thought of the "wall" for the continuation-style
-"wall" for the continuation-style existentials.
+existentials.

 A Tale of Two Styles
 --------------------